|

 tree and the race and everything else.
 The only thing that filled his

 mind was an intense pain.
-The coon flipped onto his side from the force of
+The coon flipped onto his side from the force

 the bullet, which had hit him squarely in his right midsection, meaning